menezmethod/go-url-shortener/README.md

 ### Running Tests Locally

-1. Make sure you have the application running locally:
+1. Make sure you have the Docker Compose environment running:
    ```bash
    make run
    ```
+   This will start the application and PostgreSQL in Docker containers.

 2. Install Newman (the Postman CLI) if you don't have it already:
    ```bash